Tamalckb531/mern-blog/README.md

       2. Have Profile and signOut.
 Make profile active according to tab
    3. Also there has DashProfile which render conditionally if the tab is profile which have :
       1. The whole User profile with image.

+_**Image Upload feature :**_

+1. Input file has handleImageChange function that save the image file inside imageFile state and creating an url and saving inside imageFileUrl state
+2. useEffect -> check imageFile exist -> uploadImage()
+3. uploadImage() -> storage and filename -> ref those in storageRef -> uploadTask by bytes resumable both storageRef and imageFile.
+4. uploadTask.on()-> progress, error, download url.

+_UI_

+1. Circular Progressbar depends on imageFileUploadProgress state.
+2. Alert depends on imageFileUploadError

 <hr/>